mackay2588/message_template_maker/README.md

 # message_template_maker

-A simple message template maker built using JavaScript and some jQuery.
+A simple message template maker for creating messages for hotel guests.

+## built with
+    - JavaScript
+    - jQuery
+    - MomentJS

 ## next steps:
     - rebuild in react so I can conditionally render the alt message input